PS5 vs. Xbox Series X: Which one should you buy?

 How much will they cost?

 Another major factor to account for when comparing the PS5 vs. Xbox Series X is pricing.
 According to Business Insider, price is probably the most important factor people consider before buying a new gaming console.
 A new Twitter survey by Mortal Kombat creator Ed Boon, received over 50,000 responses from people likely to purchase a new game console.
-Affordable price was the largest determining factor.
+Affordable price was the most significant determining factor.

 And with the last few generations of gaming consoles, “affordable” translated to machines that cost $400 or less.
 For the moment, there are no official announcements about either the PS5 or Xbox Series X prices.
 However, Business Insider says that sources speaking to Bloomberg have mentioned that the PS5 will cost at least $470.
 The Xbox series X will likely have a similar price since both consoles have similar specifications.